ericbrandwein/thinness/README.md

 - pipenv

 ## Setting up the environment
-- Run `pipenv --site-packages --dev install`
+- Run `pipenv --site-packages install`
 - Run `pipenv run build` to compile the `.pyx` files

 Done!
 Now you can import the algorithms in any Python script in this directory.
 For example: